Drag reduction system: Rationale

 In most higher-performance racing categories, the cars depend on the downforce produced by their aerodynamic bodywork to increase cornering speeds.
 However, the aerodynamic bodywork, particularly wings, has the side effect of producing turbulence in the region behind the vehicle.
 The following car's front wing will work less effectively in the turbulent airflow, meaning that the following car's cornering performance is compromised.

 By contrast, in circuit racing categories where downforce is less of a factor (for example, NASCAR), the following car has an aerodynamic advantage, because of the aerodynamic drag reduction from drafting and little or no effect on cornering performance.

 The net effect is to make overtaking much more difficult, and thus infrequent, in categories with high levels of downforce, making the sport less interesting to spectators.

 Formula One

-In Formula One, the DRS opens an adjustable flap on the rear wing of the car, in order to reduce drag, thus giving a pursuing car an overtaking advantage over the car in front.
+In Formula One, the DRS opened an adjustable flap on the rear wing of the car, in order to reduce drag, thus giving a pursuing car an overtaking advantage over the car in front.
 The FIA estimate the speed increase to be 10-12 kph by the end of the activation zone, while others, such as technical staff at racecar-engineering.com, cite a much lower figure of 4-5 kph.
 When the DRS is deactivated or closed, it increases downforce, giving better cornering.